When to Classify a Worker as an Independent Contractor

 Employees work for a single employer.
 That employer can determine what work the employee does, how they do it, and when they do it.
 For example, a manager has a certain degree of control over the hours, location, and type of work an employee is responsible for.
 With independent contractors, it is important to be highly aware of this degree of control.

-IRS classification of independent contractors, on the other hand is a bit different.
-Independent contractors are their own business entity and can choose when, where, and how they complete the work they are contracted for.
+IRS classification of independent contractors is a bit different.
+Independent contractors are their own business entities and can choose when, where, and how they complete the work they are contracted for.

 Aside from behavioral control—dictating how and when work is done—employers must also be aware of financial control.
 Unlike employees, it is common for independent contractors to be reimbursed for certain expenses they incur for their project work.
 Independent contractors also tend to be paid a flat fee for their work rather than a regular wage in exchange for working a certain period of time, like an employee.